open-AIMS/ereefs-visualisation-portal-static-website/README.md

       - [x] remove underline the `Time step:` tabs
         - [x] vertical-align: middle is causing this or something similar
     - [x] sort monthly tab wrapping on small screen
-  - [ ] video size is not responsive and not full screen
+  - [ ] video size is not responsive and not full screen.
     - Should I do this?
 We don't want to video to be so small that it's unusable on mobile.
 You want people to be able to scroll and hit the full screen button
   - [x] remove debuging logs
   - [ ] consistent css between Download buttons